simplemaplab

 When western territories were organized in the 19th century, the population was extremely sparse.
 Counties were drawn to cover entire regions that might contain only a few hundred residents.
 As population grew along the coasts and in river valleys, eastern counties were subdivided further — but western counties largely kept their original boundaries.

 Alaska's Yukon-Koyukuk Census Area alone is larger than Montana — yet it has fewer than 5,500 residents.
+Alaska's scale extends beyond county boundaries: its 6,640-mile ocean coastline is longer than every other US state combined (see our US state coastlines ranking).

 Large counties vs. small counties